eigerco/solana-spec/gossip-protocol-spec.md

 </details>

-### PingMessage
+### Ping message
 Nodes send ping messages frequently to their peers to check whether they are active.
-The node receiving the ping message should respond with [PongMessage](#pongmessage).
+The node receiving the ping message should respond with a [pong message](#pong-message).

 | Data | Type | Size | Description |
 |------|:----:|:----:|-------------|